Hendrikjen/pedigree_programme/README.md

 - no header
 - empty NA values (like "") lead to adverse behaviour or programme abort
 - columns (order and format is mandatory): ID, sex, birthseason/year, mom_ID, sire_ID, day of birth (DOB), day of death (DOD), nonsire, nondam
-  WOULD ALL NONSIREs AND NONDAMS of group or pop need to be listed?
+  AW: WOULD ALL NONSIREs AND NONDAMS of group or pop need to be listed?
 SOMETIMES WE MAY NOT KNOW, if their is extra-group paternity in a spp, all adult males in pop are likely fathers (hence here non-sires minues dad)
+- please refer to the column **missing_value** of the following table to ascertain the correct format for NAs for each attribute

 |column|data type|missing value|comment|
 |-|-|-|-|